Operator growth bounds from graph theory: Epilogue

+\AC{ This work was under review during a time period of extremely rapid developments in the mathematical theory of quantum information dynamics, some of which follows directly from the results presented above.
+In what follows, we will outline some recent accomplishments, together with remaining open questions.

+(\emph{1}) The infinite temperature fast scrambling conjecture, which was not proven in this paper, has been demonstrated in certain models.
+One of us first proved this by developing a ``quantum walk" formalism for bounding OTOCs \cite{Lucas_2020}; the other more directly generalized Theorem~\ref{theor3} to random Hamiltonians by using techniques from matrix martingale theory \cite{chen2021concentration}.
+Each of these techniques is broadly generalizable, and some of these generalizations will be discussed below.

-(\emph{1}) There are many systems which are not random but for which $H_X$ are strongly extensive.
+(\emph{2}) There are many systems which are not random but for which $H_X$ are strongly extensive.
 An example related to the SYK model is a more general class of melonic models \cite{witten, gurau, klebanov, gubser}, all of which exhibit similar correlation functions in the large $N$ limit.
-We conjecture that it is possible to generalize Theorem~\ref{theor4} to a broader class of non-random models for which extensivity and strong extensivity are equivalent.
-Furthermore, we conjecture that in such theories, the corrections to Theorem~\ref{theor4} can be proven to be subleading in $1/N$ on many factor graphs.
+We have proven the fast scrambling conjecture in a toy model of these systems as well \cite{osborne}.

-(\emph{2}) it would be interesting to try and generalize the inner product (\ref{eq:innerproduct}) to a thermal inner product \cite{lucas1809}.
+(\emph{3}) It would be interesting to try and generalize the inner product (\ref{eq:innerproduct}) to a thermal inner product \cite{lucas1809}.
 Of particular interest is the presence of a ``bound on chaos" \cite{stanfordbound} which (under certain circumstances) bounds the Lyapunov exponent from above by $2\mpi T$, where $T$ is the temperature.
 It would be remarkable if this result (which follows from analytic properties of correlators in the complex plane) can be understood from a graph theoretic perspective.
 Recent work \cite{alex1811} on the SYK model may be of relevance.
 A Lieb-Robinson perspective on thermal commutator norms can be found in \cite{xizhi}.
 We note in passing that one of the two assumptions of the chaos bound of \cite{stanfordbound} is quite similar to $C_{ij}(t)$ being parametrically small at finite time $t$, a fact which we have proven in a broad class of models in this paper.
+Some initial progress along these lines has been made in \cite{xiaochen}, which studied systems at finite chemical potential (but infinite temperature), and demonstrated a provable and generic slow down of quantum dynamics in low-density systems with a conserved charge.